AdrienChampion/induction_for_dummies/src/trans/readme.md

 # Transition Systems

-> **NB:** this chapter is a bit abstract, there will be no fun manipulations 😿.
-The next chapter
+> This chapter is a bit abstract, there will be no fun manipulations 😿.
+The next chapter builds on
-> builds on this one and is nothing but fun manipulations 😺 on the notions and examples introduced
+> this one and is nothing but fun manipulations 😺 on the notions and examples introduced here.
-> here.
-Transition systems are the *"objects"* we will later analyze and are, in a sense,
+> Transition systems are the *"objects"* we will later analyze and are, in a sense, relatively
-> relatively close to pieces of actual code (loops).
-This chapter starts bridging the gap between
+> close to pieces of actual code (loops).
+This chapter starts bridging the gap between the
-> the relatively high-level notion of transition system and SMT solvers which are relatively
+> relatively high-level notion of transition system and SMT solvers which are relatively low-level
-> low-level tools.
+> tools.

 \
 \